jeeban101/AI-Enabled-Candidate-Resume-Screening-/readme.md

-# AI-Enabled Candidate Resume Screening
+# AI Enabled Candidate Resume Screening Using Spacy Entity Recognition

 This repository contains the code for an AI-enabled candidate resume screening system.
 It allows you to automatically screen resumes based on job requirements and skills.